dtflare/GPTparser/README.md

 - wordcount = use to get accurate word count of your combined dataset

 ### Contributions ###
 Please feel free to contribute!
-Whether it's code, directions etc. credit will always be given.
+Whether it's code, directions, etc., credit will always be given.
-I'd like to create a small community of people interested in this line of work.
+Please reach out if you'd like to collab on any AI related projects: websitegithub.happily959@passinbox.com

 To contribute: